 On the other hand the winters tends towards being mild enough but it can snow during the winter months (and it is gorgeous).
 If you’re wanting a warmer vibe though, I tend to recommend shoulder season for best weather AND low crowds.
-Think March, April, May and October/November.
+Think March, April, May and October/November/December.

 You can camp in the park- there are tons of campground options (some you can reserve ahead of time, some are first come first serve).
 And I will say that the camping I’ve done in Joshua Tree has been some of my favorite- Hidden Valley Campground is my personal fav.
 Not to mention that the boulders give both a real sense of privacy and a sense of fun.
 You’re basically camping in nature’s jungle gym.
 Note: you cannot have professional photos in the campground- the park prohibits it!

 If you’re wanting something a bit more luxurious, Palm Springs is a short 1 hour drive from both the West Entrance and the Cottonwood Visitors Center.
 Palm Springs is packed with fancy, amazing hotels but my favorites are The Ace, Korakia Pensione, and La Serena Villas.

 Don’t let this get you down-I know whenever I see restrictions on locations it’s easy to get a bit bummed but all these spots are suuuuper rad and full of Joshua Trees and boulders.
 But trust me, you can’t go wrong with any of these spots.
 And you can totally have Joshua Tree elopement photos elsewhere in the park- you just have to have your ceremony at one of the pre-approved locations.

 Also a few things to keep in mind; Joshua Tree does prohibit the use of dried flowers, smoke bombs, birdseed, or any live animals (this DOES include pets.
 If having your furbaby present is super important to you, somewhere outside the park is probably a better options because it will severely limit what you can and can’t do**).
 And like all National Parks drones are not allowed.
 But!
 If you have your heart set on some rad wide shots, the boulders do allow some extremely cool viewpoints.
 I just have to do a bit of scrambling 😉

-Five hours: $3000 | Eight Hours: $4000 | One 8-hr day + 4 hr day: $6500
+Four hours: $5500 | Eight Hours: $7500 | One 8-hr day + 4 hr day: $10,800

 Not sold yet?
 Need a little more visual aid?
 Look, I get it.
 There are soooo many amazing places to elope in.
 It’s hard to pick.
 Here’s what I’ll say about Joshua Tree; it’s a little funky, a little rad.
 If you like places a little outside the box or, like me, enjoy things that are just a bit *weird* then Joshua Tree might be a good fit for you.
 And if seeing a full story helps you get your head around things, here’s a full Joshua Tree elopement story to get your wheels turning even more (this shoot also featured here, so if you want to see more, check it out!)